gurnec/btcrecover/TUTORIAL.md

 This tutorial is pretty long... you don't have to read the whole thing.
 Here are some places to start.

- 1. Jump down to the [Installation](#installation) section to see what you need to download (which differs depending on your operating system and which Bitcoin wallet software you use).
- 2. Once you've unzipped the *btcrecover* download, you'll want to place two (possibly three) other files into the directory that has the `btcrecover.py` script file:
-     * A copy of your wallet file, which you can rename to “wallet.dat”.
-You'll need to do a bit of searching online to discover where your wallet file is (but if you're using MultiBit, please read the [Finding MultiBit Wallet Files](#finding-multibit-wallet-files) section first).
-     * A text (Notepad) file named “tokens.txt” which you will create.
-It will contain a list of your password guesses (maybe just one).
-     * Optional, for more complicated typos, a text file named “typos.txt”.
- 3. Next, take a look at [The Token File](#the-token-file) section, at least the beginning, to understand what to put in the tokens.txt file.
-If you only have one password guess in mind, and you're just interested in trying possible typos of that password, your tokens.txt file will just have a single line with that one password in it.
- 4. Next, take a look at the [Typos](#typos) section, which details different types of common typos you may have made, and shows how to ask *btcrecover* to test for them.
+ 1. Read the [Installation](#installation) section for instructions and download links.
+ 2. If you need help creating passwords from different combinations of smaller pieces you remember, start with step 3.
+If you you think there's a typo in your password, or if you mostly know what your whole password is and only need to try different variations of it, read step 4.
+ 3. Read [The Token File](#the-token-file) section (at least the beginning), which describes how *btcrecover* builds up a whole password you don't remember from smaller pieces you do remember.
+Once you're done, you'll know how to create a tokens.txt file you'll need later.
+ 4. Read the [Typos](#typos) section, which describes how *btcrecover* can make variations to a whole password to create different password guesses.
+Once you're done, you'll have a list of command-line options which will create the variations you want to test.
+     * If you didn't need step 3, read [The Passwordlist](#the-passwordlist) section instead.
- 5. Finally, after you've created your tokens.txt file and have a list of typo command line options in mind, jump down to the [Running *btcrecover*](#running-btcrecover) section and follow the instructions to run *btcrecover* in a Command Prompt window.
+ 5. Read the [Running *btcrecover*](#running-btcrecover) section to see how to put these pieces together and how to run *btcrecover* in a Command Prompt window.
+     * (optional) Read the [Testing your config](#testing-your-config) section to view the passwords that will be tested.
+     * (optional) If you're testing a lot of combinations that will take a long time, use the [Autosave](#autosave) feature to safeguard against losing your progress.
+ 6. (optional, but highly recommended) Donate huge sums of Bitcoin to the donation address above once your password's been found.

 ## The Token File ##

-*btcrecover* accepts as input a text file which has a list of what are called password “tokens”, which are parts of a password, and then it combines these tokens in different ways to create different passwords to try.
+*btcrecover* can accept as input a text file which has a list of what are called password “tokens”.
+A token is simply a portion of a password which you do remember, even if you don't remember where that portion appears in the actual password.
+It will combine these tokens in different ways to create different whole password guesses to try.

+This plain text file, typically named tokens.txt, can be created in any basic text editor, such as Notepad on Windows or TextEdit on OS X, and should probably be saved into the same folder as the *btcrecover.py* script (just to keep things simple).

 ### Basics ###

 Let’s say that you remember your password contains 3 parts, you just can’t remember in what order you used them.
-Here are the contents of an example token file:
+Here are the contents of a simple tokens.txt file:

     Cairo
     Beetlejuice